gbmhunter/blog/content/pcb-design/pads-vias-holes/index.md

 ## Annular Rings

+The annular ring is the width of the copper pad which surrounds the via/pad hole.

 {{< img src="minimum-annular-ring.gif" width="124px" caption="The definition of an annular ring in PCB design." >}}

-Most PCB manufacturers specify a minimum annular ring distance.
-The annular ring distance is measured radially and is the pad/via diameter subtracted by the pad/via hole diameter.
-PCBs with smaller annular ring requirements usually cost more to manufacture.
-You normally have to be attention to the minimum annular ring when designing the vias.
+Most PCB manufacturers specify a minimum annular ring distance, and may offer more expensive pricing tiers for smaller minimum annular rings.
+The minimum annular ring is typically **driven by the accuracy in which the PCB manufacturer can drill the via/pad hole**.
+The drill hole may wander from the desired center in the x and y direction, and they need a specify a minimum annular ring to guarantee there will always be a copper pad surrounding the drilled hole.
+If the drill hole touches the side of the copper pad (i.e. the annular ring reduces to 0), this error condition is called _tangency_.
+If the problem is even worse and the drill hole escapes the pad, this is called _breakout_[^pcb-directory-what-is-an-annular-ring].

+Typical minimum annular rings for standard commercial PCB manufacture is between 0.1-0.15mm (3.94 to 5.91mill).
+Coupled with a typical minimum hole size of 0.2mm, this puts the minimum via/pad size at 0.2mm + 0.1mm*2 = 0.4mm.

 ## Direct Connect Vs. Thermal Relief